jeremydumoulin/jeremydumoulin/README.md

 Welcome to my GitHub profile!

-I'm a **postdoctoral researcher at [EPF / PV-Lab](https://people.epfl.ch/jeremy.dumoulin)**, working on photovoltaics and electric mobility simulations.
+I'm a **postdoctoral researcher at [EPFL / PV-Lab](https://people.epfl.ch/jeremy.dumoulin)**, working on photovoltaics and electric mobility simulations.
 I also have a strong background in **physics** and **thermal management** of solar cells and modules.

 ## Main Projects